sg3des/autoroute/README.md

 For access to `/` url path need use default controller `Main` and method `Index` which calls to `Main.Index()`, which incidentally is similar to `/main/index` and `/index`

+AutoRoute is fully compatible with native net/http package.

 ##USAGE